 Sewage from the eastern portion of the Township feeds into another interceptor along Cobbs Creek.
 This interceptor flows through Upper Darby Township to the Southwest Philadelphia Treatment Plant.
-This interceptor flows through Upper Darby Township to the Southwest Philadelphia Treatment Plant.

 Haverford Township employs a sewer crew to maintain the Township's wastewater collection system.
 Once it leaves the Township, effluent from the western portion of the Township is conveyed by the Radnor-Haverford-Marple Sewage Authority for final treatment by DELCORA.
 Effluent from the eastern portions of the Township travels via Upper Darby to the Southwest Philadelphia Pollution Control Plant.
 Intermunicipal Agreements cover the Township's relationship with these systems.